4GeeksAcademy/machine-learning-content/07-4d-ml_deploy/deploy-model-using-flask-and-heroku.md

     app.run(port=5000, debug=True)
 ```

 Run the application again and it should predict the result after submitting the form.
 We have successfully created the Web application.
-Now it’s time to use heroku to deploy it.
+Now it’s time to use Heroku to deploy it.

 ## Deployment using Heroku